-The fifth meeting of the Global Network of R2P Focal Points featured critical conversations regarding atrocity prevention and emerging civilian protection challenges.
-The following are recommendations for states to consider:
+The fifth meeting of the Global Network of Responsibility to Protect Focal Points featured critical conversations regarding atrocity prevention and emerging civilian protection challenges.
+The following are recommendations for States to consider:

-- 1. Each state should recognize R2P as a crosscutting issue.
-Governments should encourage interministerial dialogue on mass atrocity prevention. - 2.
-Each state should provide training on minority rights and the protection of vulnerable populations, including the special protection needs of women in conflict.
-Such training should be offered to the security sector and across relevant ministries. - 3.
-In developing and "fragile" states there is often a need to extend state authority to peripheral areas of the country.
-It is also important to develop mechanisms for empowering civil society to address local grievances and strengthen preventive mechanisms. - 4.
-All states should sign and ratify the Arms Trade Treaty to help curb the flow of small arms to non-state actors. - 5.
-Encourage the UN and Human Rights Council to utilize the Framework of Analysis for Atrocity Crimes when reporting on conflicts, particularly in Commission of Inquiry reports and Secretary-General's updates to the Security Council on country situations. - 6.
-Support the possible appointment of a UN Special Rapporteur on Countering Violent Extremism. - 7.
-Foster a mass atrocity focus within dialogues on related international norms and policies.
-In particular, ensure that R2P is a part of relevant conversations at the Human Rights Council and within regional organizations.
+(a) Each State should recognize the responsibility to protect as a crosscutting issue.
+Governments should encourage interministerial dialogue on mass atrocity prevention; (b) Each State should provide training on minority rights and the protection of vulnerable populations, including the special protection needs of women in conflict.
+Such training should be offered to the security sector and across relevant ministries;

+(c) In developing and "fragile" States, there is often a need to extend State authority to peripheral areas of the country.
+It is also important to develop mechanisms for empowering civil society to address local grievances and strengthen preventive mechanisms;

+(d) All States should sign and ratify the Arms Trade Treaty to help to curb the flow of small arms to non-State actors;

+(e) Encouraging the United Nations and the Human Rights Council to utilize the Framework of Analysis for Atrocity Crimes when reporting on conflicts, particularly in reports of commissions of inquiry and updates by the Secretary-General to the Security Council on country situations;

+(f) Supporting the possible appointment of a special rapporteur on countering violent extremism;

+(g) Fostering a mass atrocity focus within dialogues on related international norms and policies, ensuring in particular that the responsibility to protect is included in relevant conversations in the Human Rights Council and within regional organizations;

-- 8. Encourage regional organizations to institutionalize mass atrocity prevention via their early warning mechanisms. - 9.
-When serving on the UN Security Council, balance protection needs of civilians with operational capacity when establishing mandates for peacekeeping operations.
-Ensure that the R2P lens is applied to conflicts or crises where mass atrocities are occurring or are threatened.
+(h) Encouraging regional organizations to institutionalize mass atrocity prevention by means of their early warning mechanisms;

+(i) When serving on the Security Council, balancing the protection needs of civilians with operational capacity when establishing mandates for peacekeeping operations, ensuring that the responsibility to protect lens is applied to conflicts or crises where mass atrocities are occurring or are a threat.